-If you have a Chase card that earns Ultimate Rewards points, you’ll have the flexibility of transferring them to your Southwest Rapid Rewards account!
+If you have a Chase card that earns Ultimate Rewards points, you can transfer them to your Southwest Rapid Rewards account.

 Chase Ultimate Rewards points transfer to Southwest at a 1:1 ratio.

 You will, of course, also be able to earn Southwest points when you fly with the airline.
-The number of points you can earn are based on 2 things:
+The number of points you can earn are based on two things:

 - Your status with Southwest